illutek/bullensteeg/readme.md

 ## Bullensteeg

 Theme construction from mobile first.
-No framework all done with css-grid.
+No css-framework, all done with css-grid.

 ### BEM
+Block Element Modifier, BEM methodology gives your CSS code a solid structure that remains simple and easy to understand.

+### SASS
+Gulp as to compile & manage sass.

+### Bower
+Package manager for Font-awesome, animate.css and wow.

+### NPM
+Package manager for devDependencies.

 ### Drupal8